-Note: This setting can only be disabled if the target HBA/ enclosure is not hosting any secured disks with the "Legacy" status or secured arrays.
+Note: This setting can only be disabled if the target HBA/ enclosure does not host any secured disks with the "Legacy" status or secured arrays.

 secure {enclosure id} disable

 The command is used to disable Enclosure Security.

 Note: The steps for disable single Enclosure Security and disable dual Enclosure Security are the same.